ahampriyanshu/autofix-ci-agent/README.md

-When CI pipelines fail due to syntax errors or missing dependencies, manual debugging takes valuable developer time.
-Build an intelligent agent that automatically detects, diagnoses, and resolves these issues to keep your pipeline running smoothly.
+All PRs in your team need to pass CI checks before merging.
+Developers often spend time fixing basic lint and syntax issues to get their PRs approved.
+This manual debugging is time-consuming and blocks productivity.
+You are given the task to automate this process by building an intelligent agent that automatically detects, diagnoses, and resolves these issues.

 ### Task

 Build an AI agent using the ReAct (Reason-Act-Observe) pattern that:

-- Uses **Reasoning** to analyze CI failures and plan fixes systematically.
+- Uses **Reasoning** to analyze CI failures and plan fixes
-- Uses **Actions** to execute targeted fixes using specialized tools.
+- Uses **Actions** to execute targeted fixes using tools
-- Uses **Observations** to interpret results and determine next steps.
-- Orchestrates multiple fix attempts until CI passes or max iterations reached.
+- Orchestrates multiple fix attempts until CI passes
-- Returns a structured JSON output.
+- Returns structured JSON output

 ### Requirements

-To complete the system, you need to implement the following:
+To complete this task, you need to implement:

 #### 1. Core Agent Methods

-Implement two core methods in `src/agent.py`:
+Implement two methods in `src/agent.py`:

 - **reason()** - Analyzes current CI state and plans next action using LLM
 - **act()** - Executes tool calls with proper error handling

-Note: The **observe()** method is already implemented for you.
+Note: The **observe()** method is already implemented.

-#### 2. Prompt File

-The prompt file that defines agent behavior is already provided with a systematic approach:

-- `src/prompts/ci_agent_prompt.txt`: Pre-written prompt with clear workflow and examples
-  - Defines a 5-step systematic approach
-  - Provides explicit error type detection rules
-  - Includes deterministic examples for each tool

-#### 3. Available Tools
+#### 2. Available Tools

-The agent has access to these tools in `src/tools/`:
+The agent has access to these tools:

 - **run_ci_pipeline** - Check CI status and identify failures
 - **analyze_file** - Read and analyze file content
 - **fix_syntax_error** - Fix Python syntax errors
 - **add_import** - Add missing import statements

-### Error Scenarios
+#### 3. Error Scenarios

-The agent must handle various CI failure types:
+Your agent must handle:

-#### 1. Syntax Errors

-- Missing colons in function definitions
-- Incorrect indentation
-- Unclosed brackets or quotes
-- Invalid Python syntax
+**Syntax Errors:** Missing colons, incorrect indentation, invalid Python syntax

-#### 2. Import Issues

-- Missing import statements
-- NameError from undefined modules or functions
+**Import Issues:** Missing import statements, NameError from undefined modules

-#### 3. Linting Errors

-- PEP8 violations (E302: missing blank lines)
+**Linting Errors:** PEP8 violations
-- Code style issues

 ### Sample Cases

 #### Case 1: Syntax Error Fix

-**Initial CI Failure:**
+**Initial State:**
 ```
 SyntaxError: invalid syntax (calculator.py, line 3)
 ```

-**Reasoning Step**
+**Reasoning:**
 ```json
 {
   "reasoning": "CI pipeline failed with syntax error in calculator.py line 3.
 Need to analyze the file to identify the specific syntax issue.",